NS2LPS/pyslave/docs/magic.rst

 .. :module:: magic

 Pyslave is designed to be used in the IPython Qt console.
-Importing the magic module defines the magic functions listed below and also creates the slave window to monitor running scripts.
+Importing the magic module defines functions to load instruments, launch scripts and interact with them.

-The magic functions can be automatically loaded by including the following line in the startup configuration of IPython:
+The magic functions can be automatically loaded by including the following line in the profile configuration of IPython:

 ::